Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- His most recent time out came on Sunday against the Miami Marlins, when the righty went three innings, surrendering four earned runs while allowing nine hits.
+- In his last appearance on Tuesday against the St. Louis Cardinals, the righty tossed five innings, allowing four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.